akaj-team/draft-kt-conventions/OOPConventions/OOPConventions_part2_v1.0.1.md

 }
 ~~~

-- Extension property should not use **this** to access to properties of the object applied.
+- Extension property should not use **this** keyword to access to properties of the object applied.

 **Recommended**